wenxiang-Song/fluor_pred/README.md

   The user interaction code for Flour-predictor.
 Once the environment is set up, simply run GUI.py to execute it, and the output data will be saved in the Results folder.
 * Single-task_and_ML_models
   Single-task models and machine learning code for comparison with the MTATFP model.
+* User Guide.pdf
+  The specific usage method of Flour-predictor is based on the runtime environment.

 ## Creation of the GUI Usage Environment:
 * conda create -n dye37 python=3.7